p2pu/learning-circles-user-manual/intro.rst

 What is a learning circle?
 --------------------------

-A learning circle is a study group of about 8 people that meets weekly at a physical location to complete an online course together.
-A facilitator is present to help with logistics and seed peer learning.
-Content expertise come from the online course and associated online community.
+A learning circle is a group of people who meet face-to-face to learn something together.
+Every learning circle has a facilitator, who help to organize meetings and create an atmosphere of peer-to-peer learning.
+Facilitators do not need to be subject experts; the expertise comes from the online course and the community of learners.

-For more information, see the `P2PU facilitate page <https://www.p2pu.org/en/facilitate/>`_.
+This manual is intended primarily for familiarizing yourself with P2PU's software tools.
+Please consider these additional resources as well:

+There are a number of facilitation resources available at https://www.p2pu.org/en/facilitate/

+The free, online courses that learning circles have used in the past are available at https://www.p2pu.org/en/courses/

+Our online community lives at https://community.p2pu.org

 Tools for learning circles
 --------------------------
+When learning circles first began in Chicago in 2015, we didn’t have any tools and software.
+We just worked with librarians to find online courses and helped them become better facilitators.
+Over time, as the project has grown, we have iteratively developed a number of tools and resources to create an online ecosystem for learning circle facilitators.
+These tools are designed to improve the experience for facilitators and learners alike.
+On the one hand, we aim to make organizing face-to-face meetings easier by simplifying promotion, sending reminders, aggregating data, etc. On the other hand, we seek to create a strong, networked, community where a learning circle in one city can benefit, in a small way, from the fact that learning circles are also happening elsewhere.
+Learning circles have been successful so far not just because we have developed a single resource, but because there is a vibrant community of practice that has formed around a series of tools and resources.

-To help organize and run learning circles, we developed a set of online tools.
-These tools address the needs of three different groups:
+Our tools address the needs of three different groups:

 #.
 Learners.
 The people taking the learning circles.
 #.
 Facilitators.
 People facilitating individual learnig circles.
 #.
 Organizers.
-People organizing several learning circles.
+People organizing several learning circles across a town, city, or country.
+(Often the organizer is also a facilitator).

 Learners can:
 ^^^^^^^^^^^^^